sorbet/sorbet/website/docs/sigs.md

 ## `params`: Annotating parameter types

-In the `sig` we refer to all parameters **by their name**, regardless of whether a it's a positional, keyword, block, or rest parameter.
+In the `sig` we refer to all parameters **by their name**, regardless of whether it's a positional, keyword, block, or rest parameter.
 Once we've annotated the method, Sorbet will automatically infer the types of any local variables we use in the method body.